🏛Ramayana·all ages

 The fire

-Then — in the way of these stories — from the smoke of the burning body rose a celestial form.
+Then, from the smoke of the burning body, rose a celestial form.
 A young man.
 Beautiful beyond mortal description.
 White silk, golden ornaments, a vina in his hand.
 Vishvavasu the gandharva, restored.

-He hovered in the air above the pyre.
+He hovered above the pyre.
 He bowed to the brothers.

 "Princes.
 Thank you.
 The curse is undone.
-I am free.
-Now — listen carefully.
+Now listen carefully.
 Go south to Lake Pampa.
 There, on the shore, lives an old ascetic woman named Shabari.
 She is waiting for Rama.
 After her, go to the western mountain Rishyamuka.
 There lives Sugriva, the exiled monkey-king.
 Befriend him.
 He has lost his kingdom and you have lost your wife.
-The two of you, together, will recover both.
-Sugriva's monkeys have searched every corner of the southern continents.
-They will know where Sita is."
+The two of you, together, will recover both."

 "Prince.
 The curse that held me was given for laughing at another being's form.
 Do not laugh at any form, ever, no matter how strange.
 Every monster you meet on this journey was once something else.
 Be careful what you take into your eye when you look at a stranger."